OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 The data types integration with custom functions is currently only available in public preview.
 To try out this new feature, you need to join the Office Insider program, adjust your Office update channel, and manually update your JSON metadata.
 For more temporary testing, you can customize your Script Lab settings instead of manually updating JSON metadata.
 The following sections outline these steps in more detail.

-### Office Insider program
+### Join the Office Insider Program

-To try out the custom functions integration with data types, you first need to [join Office Insider](https://insider.office.com/join), and then choose the **Beta Channel** Insider level.
+To try out the custom functions integration with data types, you first need to [Join the Office Insider Program](https://insider.office.com/join), and then choose the **Beta Channel** Insider level.
 You must use a Windows device, and your Excel desktop application must be using the **Beta Channel** to support this feature.
-To learn more about accessing the Beta Channel, see [Join the Office Insider Program](https://insider.office.com/join/windows).
+To learn more about accessing the Beta Channel, see [How to get Office Insider builds on Windows](https://insider.office.com/join/windows).

 ### Manually update JSON metadata

-After joining the Office Insider program, manually update your JSON metadata.
+After joining Office Insider, manually update your JSON metadata.
 The JSON metadata property required to use the data types integration with custom functions feature is `allowCustomDataForDataTypeAny`.
 Set this property to `true`.

 For more information, see [Manually create JSON metadata: allowCustomDataForDataTypeAny](custom-functions-json.md#allowcustomdatafordatatypeany-preview).